ds-pokemon-hacking/ds-pokemon-hacking.github.io/docs/generation-iv/guides/editing_moves/editing_moves.md

 ![Solar Beam](resources/SolarBeam_IV.png)
 ![Hydro Pump](resources/Hydro_Pump_IV.png)

-Animations can be viewed in hex by unpacking the relevant NARC (see [here](#move--associated-data-structure) for NARC details), or by viewing in WazaEffectEditor.
-Once opened, having the [translation of the animation commands](https://github.com/Fexty12573/pokeplatinum/blob/ef0faaf5835f820d95754f6a3e434dcfdecb5348/src/battle_anim/battle_anim_system.c#L790) can be invaluable in interpreting what is happening.
-Only some commands are named in WazaEffectEditor, whereas almost all have been named by Fexty.
+Move animation scripts can be viewed and edited either in hex by unpacking the move animation script NARC, or by using in WazaEffectEditor.
+When using WazaEffectEditor, having the [translation of the animation commands](https://github.com/Fexty12573/pokeplatinum/blob/ef0faaf5835f820d95754f6a3e434dcfdecb5348/src/battle_anim/battle_anim_system.c#L790) can be invaluable in interpreting what is happening as only some commands are fully named.

-Lots of animations have common components, and some similar animations have similar patterns (such as charging or recharge moves having different animations on the first and second turn).
+Move animations call from common animation components, and similar animations will have similar patterns (such as charging or recharge moves having different animations on the first and second turn).

-There are four main types of animation components/instructions:
+There are four main types of animation components:
+1. **Animation Particle Systems** - files containing the literal visual elements to be used in move animation scripts.
-1. **Sprite translations** - where the user or target Pokemon sprite is rotated, scaled or translated (moved).
+2. **Battle sprite translations and movements** - where a battler's sprite is rotated, scaled or translated (moved).
-2. **"Particles"** - where new visual elements are added "on top" of the view in battle.
-    - "Particles" translations.
-3. **Backgrounds** - where the current background is replaced with a unique colour/design background.
+3. **Backgrounds** - where the current background is replaced with a unique colour or design.
-4. **Sound Effects** - where custom or situational sounds are played.
+4. **Sound Effects** - where sounds are played.

-A simple animation (Pound) is shown below in three different formats, to illustrate how interpreting an animation can be done.
+The move animation for Pound is shown below in four different formats (Hex, WazaEffectEditor, WazaEffectEditor with Fexty's Command Names, and PokePlatinum decompiled code), to illustrate how interpreting an animation can be done.
 Line-breaks have been inserted into the hex representation to illustrate the mapping between the different formats:

 <details>
 <summary>Pound (Hex)</summary>